department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/scheduling-improvements/scheduling-improvements.md

 Reference epic/feature above for key decisions

-## Outstandting Questions
+## Questions

 1. (For Apothesource) What data is returned for the time slot availability?
 Knowing this will help us to understand if a filter or sorting option would be helpful and what we might be able to sort and filter by.
 2. (For Apothesource) We would like to display a list of resoureces/providers the Veteran previously scheduled using their past appointment data so that they can schedule with that provider again and go straigt to selecting a time versus having to select appointment type, and location.
 Can we display resources/ providers that were previously booked?
 3. (For Apothesource) Is there data that shows if a resource is part of the patient's PACT team?
+4. (For the business/ Kay) Is PID required?
+5.